ansys/pydpf-core/doc/source/getting_started/index.rst

   and requires accepting the :ref:`DPF Preview License Agreement<target_to_license_terms>`.
   Once you have access to an Ansys license, follow the guidelines to :ref:`install a standalone DPF Server <target_installing_server>`.

-For more information regarding installing, managing and running DPF servers, see :ref:`dpf_server`.
+For more information regarding installing, managing and running DPF servers, see :ref:`ref_dpf_server`.

 Install PyDPF-Core
 ------------------